What A Coach Will Give You That No AI Plan Or App Ever Can

 Your training plan gets you to the start line.
 Your coach gets you through everything in between.

-The biggest misconception about triathlon training beginners make is that everything is straightforward, it all goes to plan and the whole process is sunshine and rainbows.
-So they download a plan that an AI chat made and very quickly it all falls apart.
 Things, inevitably, do not go to plan.
 Life gets in the way.
 S*** happens.
-That’s the hard reality when training for an endurance event, and the only thing you can do is adapt.
-That downloaded plan worked well for 1 week.
-Until it didn’t.
+That’s just the reality when training for an endurance event, and the only thing you can do is adapt.

-But what if there was someone in your corner or could keep you on track and connect with you on a level do chat or app can.
-There's something an AI will never be able to give you.
-A real human who genuinely cares whether you make it.
-In endurance sport, that relationship isn't a bonus.
-It's the whole point.
+But what if there was someone in your corner or could keep you on track and connect with you on a level no chat or app can?
+There's something an AI will never be able to give you; a real human who genuinely cares whether you make it.

 They've been through the dark miles too